weebNeedWeed/ws-intro-to-cfn/content/3-CloudFormation/3.1-Fundamental/3.1.2-SimpleStack/_index.md

 #### Creating a stack

-In this section, you will get yourself familiarized with CloudFormation by creating a template file in which you define a simple S3 bucket.
+In this chapter, you will get yourself familiarized with CloudFormation by creating a template file in which you define a simple S3 bucket.
 After that, you will run the AWS CLI **create-stack** command to build a stack according to your template.
 Additionally, you will learn how to update your stack using the **update-stack** command.

 1\.
 Open Cloud9 then find **~/environment/ws2-material/workshop/fundamental/simple-stack.yml**.